Naftali Bennett: Early life

 In the summer of 1973, when Bennett was one year old, the family returned to San Francisco at the urging of his mother.
 With the outbreak of the Yom Kippur War in October 1973, Jim Bennett returned to Israel to fight in the Israel Defense Forces, serving in an artillery unit on the Golan Heights front.
 Following the war, the rest of the family returned to Israel at his request as he was held in reserve duty for months after the war.
 Bennett's parents ultimately decided to stay permanently in Israel.

 In 1976, when Bennett was four years old, the family moved to Montreal for two years as part of his father's job.
-Upon returning to Haifa, Bennett began attending Carmel elementary school.
+In Montreal he attended a Chabad preschool, which he credited with influencing his family in turning towards religious observance.
+After returning to Haifa, Bennett attended Carmel elementary school.
 When he was in second grade, the family moved to Teaneck, New Jersey for two years, again as part of his father's job.
 While living in New Jersey, Bennett attended Yavneh Academy.
 The family returned to Haifa when Bennett was ten.
 During Bennett's childhood, he visited San Francisco on family vacations nearly every summer.
+Bennett attended Yavne Yeshiva High School in Haifa and became a group leader (madrich) in the religious Zionist youth movement Bnei Akiva.

 Bennett has two brothers; they are Asher, a former Israeli Navy submarine officer and businessman based in the United Kingdom, and Daniel, an accountant for Zim Integrated Shipping Services.
-Bennett attended Yavne Yeshiva High School in Haifa and became a group leader (madrich) in the religious Zionist youth movement Bnei Akiva.